Fairy-Neko/miniRAID/README.md

 3. `tsc` to run the typescript compiler.
 It will keep running and detect any changes, which will trigger a re-compile.
 4. The compiled javascript and html files will be in `bin/` and a HTML `bin/index.html`.

 You can view the docs under `docs/index.html`.
+To generate the docs, first install `typedoc` then `npx typedoc` under the root folder.

 ### TODOs